Aleksandra Boikova: 2019–2020 season: European and national titles

+Boikova/Kozlovskii at the 2019 Skate Canada International gala.

 After winning the silver medal at the 2019 Shanghai Trophy, Boikova/Kozlovskii began the Grand Prix at 2019 Skate Canada International.
 They set a new personal best in the short program, narrowly taking the lead over Canadian national champions Moore-Towers/Marinaro and Russian national champions Tarasova/Morozov.
 They won the free skate by a wider margin for their first Grand Prix gold medal.
 Competing next at the 2019 Rostelecom Cup, they won the short program with a score of 80.14, only the second team to score above eighty points at that point in the season.
 They won the free skate with another new personal best, beating Tarasova/Morozov for the second time that season.

-Boikova/Kozlovskii's results qualified them to the Grand Prix Final in Torino, where they placed second in the short program behind reigning World Champions Sui/Han.
+Boikova/Kozlovskii's results qualified them to the Grand Prix Final in Turin, where they placed second in the short program behind reigning World Champions Sui/Han.
 The free skate was less successful, marked by errors on jump and throw elements as well as their final lift, resulting in them placing fifth in that segment and dropping to fourth overall.
 Kozlovskii remarked, "We are not happy about the skate, but what can I do?
 It's the sport.
 It happens, and we will work hard to make sure it doesn't happen again."

 Competing at the 2020 Russian Championships, Boikova/Kozlovskii placed second in the short program, three points behind Tarasova/Morozov, who also skated a clean program.
 Boikova/Kozlovskii then won the free skate, winning their first Russian national title by 0.47 points, an occasion he called "something special and memorable."

 In what would prove to be their final competition of the season, Boikova/Kozlovskii entered the 2020 European Championships as the title favourites and won the short program with a new world record score.
 Winning the free program by a wide margin, they took the gold medal.
 Despite this success, both described it as "one of the hardest free skatings we've done recently."
 They had been assigned to compete at the World Championships in Montreal, but those were cancelled as a result of the coronavirus pandemic.